Stable Invariants for Multiparameter Persistence: The case

 Throughout this section $r=1$.
 Let us also fix a simple noise system ${\mathcal C}=\{{\mathcal C}_{\epsilon}\}_{\epsilon\in{\mathbb Q}}$ in ${\mathbb T}({ \mathbf Q}, \text{Vect}_K)$.
 Let $C\colon {\mathbf Q}_{\infty}\times {\mathbf Q}\to {\mathbf Q}_{\infty}$ be the associated persistence contour.

 For $v\leq w$ in ${\mathbf Q}$, functors of the form $[v,w)$ (see~\ref{pt bar}) and $K(v,-)$ are called {\bf bars} of length $w-v$ and $\infty$ respectively.
 The bars are the indecomposable elements in ${\mathbb T}({ \mathbf Q}, \text{Vect}_K)$, i.e.\ any finitely generated tame functor indexed by ${\mathbf Q}$ is isomorphic to a finite direct sum of bars and the isomorphism types of these summands are uniquely determined by the isomorphism type of the functor (see for example~\cite{MR3575998},~\cite{MR3524869}, \cite[Proposition 5.6]{martina}).
-Such a direct sum decomposition is called a {\bf bar decomposition}.
-The rank $\text{rank}_0G$ is equal to the number of bars in a bar decomposition of $G$.
+Such a direct sum decomposition is called a {\bf barcode}.
+The rank $\beta_0G$ is equal to the number of bars in a barcode of $G$.

 A subfunctor of a finitely generated free functor is also free and of smaller or equal rank.
-Consequently, for a tame subfunctor $F\subset G$, there is an inequality $\text{rank}_0F\leq \text{rank}_0G$.
+Consequently, for a tame subfunctor $F\subset G$, there is an inequality $\beta_0F\leq \beta_0G$.
 This together with~\ref{thm calsimple} implies:

 \begin{prop} For any finitely generated tame functor $G\colon {\mathbf Q}\to \text{\rm Vect}_K$ and $\tau$ in ${\mathbb Q}$:

 \end{prop}

 Since taking the shift commutes with direct sums (see~\ref{prop:exmin}.(3)), according to the above proposition, so does the stabilization of the rank: if $F,G\colon {\mathbf Q}\to \text{\rm Vect}_K$ are finitely generated and tame, then for any $\tau$ in ${\mathbb Q}$